Not a Skier? Top Winter Adventures in Bozeman Besides Skiing

 So, what kind of winter traveler are you?
 The adventurer who wants to try dog sledding?
 The foodie who's ready to taste Montana's farm-to-table scene?
 Or the dreamer who wants a cozy cabin with mountain views?

 No matter your style, Bozeman delivers.
-Start planning your trip, bundle up, and discover how fun winter can be—no ski pass required.
+Start planning your trip, bundle up, and discover how fun winter can be with no ski pass required.

 All of our content at Bozeman Tourbase is written by experienced travel writers who have visited all of the locations we recommend.
 And our review board of local tourism experts ensure that all the information we provide is accurate, current and helpful